quavedev/email-postmark/README.md

-Originally based on `quave:email-postmark`.

-This version extends the options

-# odem:email-postmark
+# quave:email-postmark

-`odem:email-postmark` is a Meteor package that provides a plug-and-play integration with [Postmark](https://postmarkapp.com/).
+`quave:email-postmark` is a Meteor package that provides a plug-and-play integration with [Postmark](https://postmarkapp.com/).

 ## Why